The Story

 This intrigued me.
 No, scratch that.
 It pissed me off.

-Every bit of evidence I've read shows that people with fire-hazard desks are at least as productive as their neat-freak counterparts, if not moreso.
+Evidence shows that people with fire-hazard desks are at least as productive as their neat-freak counterparts, if not moreso.

 When others confronted him about his famously messy desk, Einstein posed a question: If a cluttered desk is the sign of a cluttered mind, what is an empty desk a sign of?